dmachi/duckduckgo-mcp-server/README.md

 - Caching layer for frequently accessed content
 - Additional rate limiting strategies

+When contributing, please:
+1. Test your changes thoroughly
+2. Update documentation as needed
+3. Consider if the improvement should also go to the original project

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License, same as the original project.